jai-sharma/osu_linux_setup/README.md

 nuget restore osu/osu.sln
 ```

-Compile the project using mono xbuild.
+Compile the project using mono.
+Newver versions of mono will have replaced `xbuild` with the  `msbuild` command.
 ```
-xbuild osu/osu.sln
+<xbuild|msbuild> osu/osu.sln
 ```

 Run the output executable